department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/mvp-scoping.md

 #
 # Title and Description display on page and in meta
 title: Scoping the MVP
-description: Teams successfully build and launch MVPs when they focus their work on the minimum set of features that will provide value by meeting basic user needs.
+description: Focus your work on the minimum set of features that will provide value by meeting basic user needs.
 #
 # Don't edit items below - they control the page layout
 return-top: yes
 layout: page
 page-type: subpage
 page-description: yes
-sidebar-page-type: /service-design
+sidebar-page-type: /resources
-permalink: /resources/more/scoping-mvp
+permalink: /resources/more/mvp-scoping
 #
 ---

-### In progress !

 ### Scoping the MVP

+#### In progress !

 <hr>